Meet the Team

 Dr. Murphy's background includes advanced leadership development programs with the Association of American Medical Colleges (AAMC) and Executive Leadership in Academic Medicine (ELAM), along with graduate education in conflict resolution.
 Her multifaceted expertise positions her to effectively guide faculty and teams towards greater professional success and personal satisfaction.

-Adam Bress is a tenured associate professor at the University of Utah School of Medicine and a Hudson Institute–trained leadership and transition coach, committed to helping the institution’s faculty and staff thrive—both personally and professionally.
+Adam Bress is a tenured professor at the University of Utah School of Medicine and a Hudson Institute–trained leadership and transition coach, committed to helping the institution’s faculty and staff thrive—both personally and professionally.
 Drawing on his background in heart disease and dementia prevention research and mentoring, as well as his formal coaching training, he provides a supportive, confidential environment where clients can gain clarity, build resilience, and realize their goals.
 Influenced by mindfulness practices like nonviolent communication and meditation, his approach balances empathy with structure, ensuring each session promotes genuine self-discovery and growth.
 Whether refining teaching or research, pursuing leadership roles, or seeking more fulfillment in daily work, he tailors each coaching partnership to the individual’s needs, helping them navigate challenges with greater confidence, authenticity, and purpose.

 Amber Bledsoe is a Professor in the Department of Anesthesiology, specializing in early and mid-career coaching through UCAN.
 She has pursued advanced training through the International Coaching Federation (ICF)-accredited Physician Coaching Institute, with a focus on career fulfillment, personal well-being, resilience, leadership, and effective interpersonal communication.
 Her passion for coaching began during her tenure as Director of Quality Improvement and Vice Chair for Inpatient and Non-OR Services in the Department of Anesthesiology.
 This interest deepened through her involvement with UCAN, where she now supports clients in achieving personal growth and development.
 Additionally, she serves as a peer support resource for the resiliency office, providing assistance after career-impacting events.